 The Watermain Commissioning Plan, and Chlorine Residual Maintenance Plan, if required, shall be submitted a minimum of two (2) weeks in advance of the initiation of the watermain commissioning.
-This Watermain Commissioning Plan shall also include the specific reporting protocols as described under the particular commissioning procedures in the following sections.
+This Watermain Commissioning Plan shall also include the specific reporting protocols as described under the commissioning procedures in the following sections.

-A Watermain Commissioning Plan, and Chlorine Residual Maintenance Plan requirements is provided in Part E. The Watermain Commission Plan is also to be followed for temporary watermain plans (drawing to be included).
+A Watermain Commissioning Plan, and Chlorine Residual Maintenance Plan requirements are provided in C.19.
+The Watermain Commission Plan is also to be followed for temporary watermain plans (drawing to be included).

-C.16.9.2 Swabbing
+C.17.9.2 Swabbing